Saturday, May 3, 2025

 The INT/LT Composite indicator (outlook 3 to 6+ months) has three separate components.
 Starting Aug 26, 2023 SPX options are removed due to extreme 0DTE volume distortions.
 New weights are ETF put-call indicator (30%), SPX 2X ETF INT ratio (40%), and 3rd a volatility indicator (30%) which combines the options volatility spread of the ST SPX (VIX) to the ST VIX (VVIX) with the UVXY $ volume.

 Update Alt EMA.
-Bearish sentiment VST (grn) turned up sharply from near a strong Sell to near neutral.
+Bearish sentiment moved closer to neutral or below.
 The ST Composite as a ST (1-4 week) indicator includes the NYSE volume ratio indicator (NYDNV/NYUPV & NYDNV/NYDEC) and the UVXY $ Vol/[SPX Trend, SMA only].
 Weights are 80%/20%.

 The ST/INT Composite indicator (outlook 1 to 3 months) is based on the Hedge Spread (48%) and includes ST Composite (12%) and three options FOMO indicators using SPX (12%), ETF (12%), and Equity (12%) calls compared to the NY ADV/DEC issues (inverted).
 FOMO is shown when strong call volume is combined with strong NY ADV/DEC.
 See Investment Diary addition for full discussion.

-Update FOMO Calls.
-Bearish sentiment showed surprisingly little change and remains neutral.
-Bonds (TNX)Bearish sentiment continued lower as rates approached 4.2%.
+FOMO calls.
+Bearish sentiment saw a very sharp drop with excessive call buying and moved from a weak Buy to well below a weak Sell.
+Bonds (TNX)Bearish sentiment remains at extremely low levels.
+Springhell Jack thinks a bond panic could send the TNX to 8-9% this year.
 For the INT outlook, the gold miners (HUI) bearish sentiment is presented in a new format using the data mining software to add the inverse TNX rate to the ETF ratio.

 II.
 Dumb Money/Smart Money Indicators